ChufanSuki/YA-TCPIP/README.md

     A single document listing the features that specified by this document/the standards but you didn't implemented in non-optional programming tasks.
 You also need to explicitly give the reason why you are not implementing it for each feature.
 Submit an empty file if you completely finished all non-optional tasks.

-    __You will lose credits by adding items to this list.
-But being dishonest on this will cause you to lose much more!__

-Due date for this lab is Nov.
-26th.
-To avoid credit penalty, please submit your solution to shift_ac@163.com before 23:59, Nov.
-26th.

-You are also required to meet the TA([Yunzhe Ni](#Contact%20The%20Staff)) to do an oral report on any time(by appointment) between Oct.
-29th to Nov.
-12th to describe what you have done and what's your plan on the remaining work, if you plan to submit your work after Nov.
-12th.

 ## Targets

-This section describes the work you need to do for this lab.

-Note: __Start EARLY!__

 ### 1. Link-layer: Packet I/O On Ethernet